 The second line of numbers and letters within the surface roughness symbol specify the “waviness” or “ripple” of the surface.
 This line is optional, but can be useful.
 The first number (0.8) is the minimum feature size for waviness.
 It should always be the same as the sampling length for surface roughness, which is why they are both blue in the figure.
 The second number on the waviness line is the sampling length – the maximum distance over which waviness is considered.
 This value should be appropriate for the instrument being used for the measurement.
 Surface roughness instruments are commonly capable of at least 2 mm sampling lengths, and some of them are capable of a couple cm.
 “Wt” is the standard symbol for waviness, and ideally the specification should be based on what will actually work for the optical surface.

 For specifying surface roughness to a company that specializes in optics, the appropriate standard is ISO 10110, part 8: “Surface Texture”.
 This standard allows for simplification of the above standard.
 For instance, just putting a “G” above the basic symbol and nothing within it specifies a ground surface.
 A “P”, optionally followed by a number between 1 and 4 specifies a polished surface.
 The number calls out the allowable number of microdefects per 10 mm length, with “1” specifying less than 400 and “4” specifying less than 3.

 For plastic optics, it is possible to use the simple specifications published by the Society for the Plastics Industry.
 Of these, SPI A-1, which specifies polishing with 6000 grit diamond, is the only one worth considering for optically smooth surfaces.
 See the bottom of the Scatter versus Surface Roughness page for why you might not want to use this spec.

-If you need surface roughness measured, calibrated surface roughness samples or the instruments to do it yourself, contact or call us.
-Schedule a consultation with our expert engineers to help figure out the best course of action.
+If you need surface roughness measured, calibrated surface roughness samples, or the instruments to do it yourself, contact or call us.
+Schedule a consultation with our expert engineers to help you figure out the best course of action.